 “The 56 ethnic groups are like brothers and sisters living in one family,” said Dainzhub.

-I am going to put this one in the good people category, but if China keeps this up, I am going to have to add one for fiction.
+I am going to put this one in the good people category, but if China keeps this up, I am going to have to add a new category for fiction.